Analysis | Trump’s crumbling Rust Belt position is almost entirely a function of how the votes are being counted

 Yes, it’s overstated at the beginning, but what’s important here is the perception.
 In one scenario, Purple seems like he is watching his lead slip away.
 In the other, Orange is seen as the clear winner from start to finish.
 Which is more accurate?

 Had Michigan (and Pennsylvania and Wisconsin) simply counted absentee ballots in advance, there would be no perception that Trump’s position was softening.
 There would be no untrue conspiracy theories about Biden being given votes.
-We would know now what we’ll know in a few hours or days: Who voters in Michigan actually supported for president.
+We would know now what we’ll know in a few hours or days: who voters in Michigan actually supported for president.

 It looks like that wasn’t Trump.
 Which is why Trump wants to convince everyone that the very normal process of counting votes is, instead, some grand conspiracy organized against him.

-Here are the data we used.
+Here is the data we used:

-Note: This article was updated with Mackowiak’s correction.